MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-diagnostic-data-events-and-fields-2004.md

 - **InteractionCampaignID**  The user interaction we processed.
 - **IsChanged**  True if the stored state has been modified in the registry (by creating it or by modifying one or more fields).
 - **IsComplete**  True if the interaction campaign is marked as complete.
-- **IsNew**  True if the stored state was not previously in the registry and was just initialized.
+- **IsNew**  True if the stored state wasn't previously in the registry and was just initialized.
 - **LastEvaluationTime**  Last time the interaction campaign was evaluated.
 - **LastPresentationTime**  Last time the interaction campaign was presented.
 - **PresentationCount**  Number of times the interaction campaign has been presented.